MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetfactorycircuitcreate.md

 ## -description

-The **AcxTargetFactoryCircuitCreate** function returns an handle to a new ACXTARGETFACTORYCIRCUIT ACX object.
+The **AcxTargetFactoryCircuitCreate** function returns a handle to a new ACXTARGETFACTORYCIRCUIT ACX object.

 ## -parameters